rubigdata/redbad-setup/upgrade.md

     sudo -iu hdfs /opt/hadoop/sbin/start-dfs.sh

-### Initiate update
+### Upgrade Hadoop/HDFS

 Finally, we are at the status to really upgrade Hadoop and the HDFS filesystem.

+#### Analyze changes...

+Before we start, check the differences between the config files in `redbad-setup/hadoop-conf` (that we will override) with those from the new distribution:

+    cd redbad-setup/hadoop-conf
+    tar xzvfp ~/dist/hadoop-3.4.1.tar.gz hadoop-3.4.1/etc/hadoop
+	hadoop-env.sh hadoop-3.4.1/etc/hadoop/hadoop-env.sh

+Propagate the changes to the old version's config files to those in the new version's,  and update `redbad-setup` accordingly.

+#### Upgrade namenodes

 Let us attempt a so-called "rolling upgrade" following the [online documentation][2] (of the old version).

 Initiate the rolling upgrade (started at 16.30):